ZoopEcoEvo/parasitized_tonsa_limits/README.md

-**"Parasitism does not reduce thermal limits in the intermediate host of a Bopyrid isopod"**
+**Data and Code: Parasitism does not reduce thermal limits in the intermediate host of a Bopyrid isopod**
 Matthew Sasaki - Department of Biology, University of Vermont
 Charles Woods - Department of Marine Sciences, University of Connecticut
 Hans G. Dam - Department of Marine Sciences, University of Connecticut